xbox avatar mikeyp logo

 Congrats!
 You now have a very old, but not yet obsolete, functioning Mac, ready for someone new.

-Read more stories like this one
+Read more entries like this one

 Comments are provided by Disqus.
 You may need to update your ad-blocker to see them.
 Firefox users might need to disable or customize Enhanced Privacy Protection.